 - Child is more likely to get distracted and party with extra free time.

-Making Child Pay for College
+2. Making Your Child Pay for College

 - Child learns hard work and responsibility